JessieRayeBauer/bethallchurch.github.io/_posts/2018-01-21-Tutorial: Explore Your Own Fitbit Data!.md

-Plot it out in a nice simple graph (ya basic).
+Plot it out in a nice simple graph.
 I should probably stick to a better sleep schedule.

 ```python